 - It is a very affordable price

-- The experience is impressive, as well as the marine life that you will see.
+- The experience is awesome, as well as the marine life that you will see.

-If you are vacationing in the area you will also have many other things to do and beautiful places to visit.
+If you are on vacation in the area you will also have many other things to do and beautiful places to visit.
 This makes it perhaps the best option

 Scuba Diving in Costa Rica – Summary

-Costa Rica is not only one of the best tourist destinations, it is also one of the best diving destinations.
+Costa Rica is not just one of the best tourist destinations, but it is also one of the best diving destinations.

 The best dive sites in Costa Rica are located on the islands, away from the coastline, not near the beaches.

-You can find good dive sites near the beach, mainly in the north, but the amount of life you will find, and the visibility is less than on the islands.
+You can find good dive sites near the beach, mainly in the north.
+Although the amount of life you will find, and the visibility is less than on the islands.

 The best dive sites in Costa Rica are the Murciélago Islands, Catalinas Islands, and Caño Island.